rvarago/tokio-util-codec-compose/README.md

 ## Contributing

 Contributions are more than welcome!
-If you encounter any issue, have feature requests, or want to make improvements, please open an issue or submit a pull request.
+If you encounter any issue, have feature requests, or want to make improvements, please open an issue or submit a pull request straight away.

 ## License